dagster-io/dagster/docs/dagster-university/pages/dagster-essentials/lesson-8/adding-partitions-to-assets.md

    )
    ```

 3. In Dagster, the `context` argument provides you with metadata about the current materialization.
 To access it, include it as the first argument in the asset definition function.
-You can enable typehinting for this by importing `AssetExecutionContext` from `dagster` and adding it to the function signature.
+You can enable type hinting for this by importing `AssetExecutionContext` from `dagster` and adding it to the function signature.
 For example, the updated asset definition should look like this:

    ```python
    from dagster import asset, AssetExecutionContext